 Released under the Creative Commons Attribution 4.0 license.
 You are free to share, copy, and redistribute this book in any format, or remix and transform it for any purpose (even commercially).
 You must give appropriate credit and provide a link to the license.

-Thanks for picking up the Little ASP.NET Core Book!
-I wrote this short book to help developers and people interested in web programming learn about ASP.NET Core 2.0, a new framework for building web applications and APIs.
+Thanks for picking up The Little ASP.NET Core Book!
+I wrote this short book to help developers and people interested in web programming learn about ASP.NET Core 2.0, a framework for building web applications and APIs.

 The Little ASP.NET Core Book is structured as a tutorial.
-You'll build a to-do app from start to finish and learn:
+You'll build an application from start to finish and learn: